Sheridan/termmodrinth/README.md

 # configuration
 All settings are in `termmodrinth.json`.
-The corresponding slugs should be added to the mods, resourcepacks, shaders lists.
-Slug can be found in the address bar.
-For example, in the address `https://modrinth.com/mod/fabric-api` the slug is `fabric-api`.

 Example configuration in `termmodrinth.json.example`

 Add the `#` symbol at the beginning of the lists item to ignore it